ErhardtAndrei/LearningProcess/README.md

-# LearningProcess
+# Learning Process
 This repository contains the topics that I am currently studying and improving myself in.
+The following itens will be the topics of this repository.
+Each folder created in this repository represents one of those topics that i studied and make a summary about the theme.

+- GitHub
+  - Clone a repository
+  - Switch to a different branch
+  - Create a new branch
+  - Resolve a merge conflict
+  - Merge two branches
+  - Commit, Pull, Push, Status, and Checkout commands

+- HTML
+- CSS
+- JavaScript
+- React
+- HTTP protocol
+- Crud in Node.js
+- API's
+- Client-Server Architecture
+- Front End and Back End.
+Contextualized with the client-server architecture
+- Express routes